MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 pyradi_original_norm = pyradi_original_norm.dropna(axis=1, how='all')
 ```

 These steps reduce the number of Radiomic featurs to 90.

+# Training Classifiers

 We then define a function called ```evaluate_mode``` that trains and evaluates an input model on the input dataset using kfold cross validation.
 This function measures precision, recall, accuracy and F1 score for the input model and dataset.
 This function is defined below:

 ```python